-Asthma Foundation NSW has found that a large proportion of people who have wheezing and sneezing or other breathing symptoms during the spring thunderstorm season do not realise they are sensitive to pollens.
-Also they do not regard themselves as having asthma and therefore have not consulted their doctor for an Asthma Action Plan.
+Asthma Australia has found that a large proportion of people who have wheezing and sneezing or other breathing symptoms during the spring thunderstorm season do not realise they are sensitive to pollens.
+Also they often do not regard themselves as having asthma and therefore have not consulted their doctor for an Asthma Action Plan.

-There are several actions that can help protect against thunderstorm asthma.
+There are several actions that can help protect against thunderstorm asthma:

 Continuously repeat steps 2 and 3 while waiting for the ambulance.

 You can download the Asthma First Aid App to access the asthma first aid steps wherever you are.